amyreese/znc-push/README.md

 ### Notifications

+*   `message_sound = {sound}`

+    If you're using the Pushover.net API, you can specify a <a href="https://pushover.net/api#sounds">specific sound</a> for the notifications.

+*   `message_uri = ""`

+    URI that will be sent with the push notification.
+This could be a web address or a local scheme to access a mobile application.
+Keyword expansion is performed on this value.

 *   `message_length = 100`

     Maximum length of the notification message to be sent.
 The message will be nicely truncated and ellipsized at or before this length is reached.
 A value of 0 (zero) will disable this option.

-*   `message_uri = ""`

-    URI that will be sent with the push notification.
-This could be a web address or a local scheme to access a mobile application.
-Keyword expansion is performed on this value.

     When using the custom URL service, this options allows you to specify the URL to send a GET request to, and has keyword expansion performed on portions of it, including the